jlwalker-dev/MyBiz/README.md

 * Company, customer, employee, vendor, manufacture support
 * Picture support for people and items
 * Item catalog, item images, multi building, room, and slot based inventory tracking (lot tracking will be a future upgrade)
-* Point of Sale system for different departments or businesses (eg Grocery, Bakery, Deli, Coffee bar, resturant, hardware)
+* Point of Sale system for different departments or businesses (eg Grocery, Bakery, Deli, Coffee bar, restaurant, hardware)
 * Full reporting system with graphics, logos, and barcodes printed to paper or PDF
 * Support for most printers that use the Windows printing system
 * 1D and 2D barcode printing